 If that describes your situation, you should know that credit card debt does nothing but enslave you to someone else.
 I got myself into credit card debt by financing a life I wanted and felt like I deserved, but couldn’t afford.

 That can be an expensive habit and can cause years of pain, especially if you have no plans to pay it off.
 There is a way out, however.
-There are many ways to pay off debt – here are 25 ways to start paying off debt that you can use today to kill your debt for good.
+There are many ways to pay off debt, pick one option and run after it.

 3. Use Credit Cards Responsibly